Annestown Beach, Co. Waterford

 There is car parking (Annestown Strand car parking) near the beach.
 The beach is rocky and it offers some amazing views around.

-The cliffs on this beach is shaped by the explosive volcanos and tectonic drifts.
+The cliffs on this beach are shaped by explosive volcanos and tectonic drifts.
 The rocks on the left side of the beach is made by a submarine volcano 460 million years ago.
-A landscape carved by glaciers and melt water rivers betwen about 1.8 million and 12.000 years ago.
+A landscape carved by glaciers and meltwater rivers between about 1.8 million and 12.000 years ago.

 The building in the car park is a lime kiln, built with local stones.
-It was used to burn limestone and reduce it in to lime, which was then used as lime mortar in buildings, or in agriculture to reduce soli acidity.
+It was used to burn limestone and reduce it into lime.
+Then used as lime mortar in buildings, or in agriculture to reduce soil acidity.

 Location of Annestown Beach: